A Look at Caribbean Mosquito Virus Risks & Symptoms when Traveling with Babies & Young Children

 Zika, Zika, Zika

-Zika Virus has made a lot of headlines recently, and it’s a terrifying reality that pregnant women (or those hoping to become pregnant) are being advised to avoid travel to many Caribbean and South American countries.
+Zika virus made a lot of headlines recently.
+It’s a terrifying reality that pregnant women (or those hoping to become pregnant) are advised to avoid traveling to many Caribbean and South American countries.

 The main risk for birth defects (in Zika’s case) is becoming infected while pregnant.
 But what about Zika in children?